hot33331/hot33331.github.io/_posts/2020-02-15-first-blogpost.markdown

 ## How to get started
 I first found it difficult to understand how everything would be linked together but it is simple as that:

-- you don't necessarily need to install jekyll on your machine though it hleps to preview your posts.
+- you don't necessarily need to install jekyll on your machine though it helps to preview your posts.
 If you want to do that, [here's how.](https://jekyllrb.com/docs/)

 - you can just select one of the templates from [here](https://jekyllthemes.io/github-pages-themes), clone them and have most things set up for you already.